-→ Final papers (integrative essays) must be submitted to Camino AND IN HARD COPY TO THE RELIGIOUS STUDIES OFFICE (3^{rd} floor of Kenna, inside the glass door on the EAST side of the building-the side nearest the law school!) no later than Tuesday, December 6 at noon.
-(Don't forget to turn it in online as well!)
+→ Final papers (integrative essays) must be submitted to Camino AND IN HARD COPY TO THE RELIGIOUS STUDIES OFFICE (3rd floor of Kenna, inside the glass door on the EAST side of the building-the side nearest the learning commons!) no later than Tuesday, June 13 at noon.
+(Don't forget to turn it in on Camino as well!
+Your grade will be partially dependent upon timely Camino submission.)